kevintoner/DLGroupProj/README.md

-# DLGroupProj
-Comparison of Deep Learning Techniques for Stock Price Prediction.
+# Comparison of Deep Learning Techniques for Stock Price Prediction.

 ## Dataset folder
 Contains four datasets and the notebook used to generate them: <br />